-The consent of the State Service for Antimonopoly Policy and the Protection of Consumers' Rights under the aegis of the Ministry of Economic Development must be obtained, inter alia, for the acquisition of more than 20 percent of the shares of a bank.
+The consent of the State Service for Antimonopoly Policy and the Protection of Consumers' Rights under the aegis of the Ministry of Economy must be obtained, inter alia, for the acquisition of more than 20 percent of the shares of a bank.

-(3) Registration with the State Securities Committee and the Ministry of Taxes
+(3) Registration with the FMSC and the Ministry of Taxes

-In accordance with Azerbaijani law, all banks must be organized as open joint stock companies, and all newly-issued shares must be registered with the State Securities Committee of the Azerbaijan Republic (the "SSC").
+In accordance with Azerbaijani law, all banks must be organized as open joint stock companies, and all newly-issued shares must be registered with the FMSC.
 The registration of any amendment to the charter of a bank with the Ministry of Taxes of the Azerbaijan Republic is also required.